mbk/tcb/README.md

 - every path gets replaced by a global unique id (GUID)
 - every file gets compressed locally, and encrypted before uploaded to the cloud backend
 - the encryption keys stay "on-site", i.e. on your local server, not based in the cloud

+So in the cloud there is just a data "BLOB" with a name like aaa-111-2222-sde32

 ##Roadmap
 - more backends (Google data store)